Supervisors & Clients

 President of Refugees International.
 Former Dean of the Humphrey School of Public Affairs, University of Minnesota, and Former Assistant Secretary of State, Refugees, Population, and Migration

-James Ron is a dedicated scholar and analyst whose research and published works have made important contributions to the field of human rights.
+Jim is a dedicated scholar and analyst whose research and published works have made important contributions to the field of human rights.
 His writing is thoughtful, clear, and creative.
-His empirical work has made a genuine and valuable difference to a norm-based discipline that has not often enough been rigorously subjected to qualitative and quantitative analysis."
+His empirical work has made a genuine and valuable difference to a norm-based discipline that has not often enough been rigorously subjected to qualitative and quantitative analysis.

 Raymond Duval, PhD